 Not minor if: The individual that performed the specific role in the emergency organization did not have current training qualifications and the position involved risk significant activities or decision-making.

-Example e: During an annual emergency preparedness inspection, the inspectors discovered that the licensee failed to correct a deficiency identified during the last biennial exercise.
-The inspectors reviewed the condition report (CR) and determined that the licensee’s emergency response staff was unfamiliar with the Radiological Assessment Systems for Consequence (RASCAL) dose assessment software.
+Example 8e: During an annual emergency preparedness inspection, the inspectors discovered that the licensee failed to correct a deficiency identified during the last biennial exercise.
+The inspectors reviewed the condition report (CR) and determined that the licensee’s emergency response staff was unfamiliar with the Radiological Assessment Systems for Consequence Analysis (RASCAL) dose assessment software.
 One of the identified corrective actions was to send the affected staff to off-site RASCAL training.
 The inspectors reviewed the training records of the affected staff and determined that the training was incomplete.
 The condition report had been open for the past 12 months.

-The violation: The licensee failed to correct a deficiency identified during the last biennial exercise as required, in part, by 10 CFR 70.22()(3)(xii) that deficiencies found by the critiques must be corrected.
+The violation: The licensee failed to correct a deficiency identified during the last biennial exercise as required, in part, by 10 CFR 70.22(i)(3)(xii) that deficiencies found by the critiques must be corrected.

 Minor because: The licensee had corrected the deficiency, but failed to properly close-out the condition report; or the licensee sent the affected personnel to the off-site training (licensee could provide training certificates), but failed to update their training records; or the affected staff was replaced with other staff who were formally trained on the RASCAL software; or the licensee had scheduled the training, but not yet completed the training due to course availability.